material-motion/material-motion/specifications/runtime/README.md

 Let's introduce some new object types: `Plans`, `Transactions`, and `Executors`.

-The following diagram shows the relationship of these objects to one another.
+The following diagram shows the relationship of these objects to one another:

 ![](../../_assets/RuntimeOverview.svg)

-Plans are added to Transactions.

-Transactions are committed to Runtimes.

-Runtimes create Executors.

-Transactions and Runtimes are both concrete objects.

 Learn more about the [Runtime](runtime.md).